-Formal requirements of the Insolvency Act 1986 on proof of service on the debtor
+Formal requirements of the Insolvency (England and Wales) Rules 2016 on proof of service on the debtor

-From this point, this article deals with the requirements for service of the demand on the debtor.
-These requirements are also precise.
 If you fail to comply, the debtor may be able to set your demand aside.
-If this is done through the courts, you may have to pay costs.
+And if this is done through the courts, you may have to pay costs.

 In what follows, we assume that the statutory demand has been properly completed.